 College-level writing skills on exams; Communication skills for discussion and articulation of questions; Completion of reading assignments, working through suggested homework and hand-outs.
 It is strongly suggested that the student study consistently every day: waiting until a few days before the exam, to assimilate the information generally will not give satisfactory results.

 Learning Objectives:

-Students who successfully complete this course will be able to do the following at an acceptable level: Relate molecular orbital hybridization to bonding types Name and draw simple and more complex organic structures Differentiate between isomer types (structural and stereo) and conformers; predict and name different stereoisomers Describe and differentiate between various mechanisms, such as addition versus substitution Predict both physical and chemical properties of alkanes, alcohols, alkenes, alkynes and alkyl halides Relate reaction mechanisms to intermediates, stereochemistry, and kinetics; predict reaction mechanism from experimentally related data and vice versa Work with multi-step reaction pathways; develop synthetic pathways to simple organic compounds Use NMR, IR, UV, and mass spectrometry data to identify structures; predict the spectroscopic data from the structure Disability Accommodations Students requiring accommodations at the University need to contact the Coordinator of Services for Students with Disabilities.
-The instructor will provide accommodations after receiving documentation from SSWD and allowance of a reasonable time frame for arrangements (minimally, one week in advance).
-Accommodations cannot be retroactive.
-Information is available at: http://www.luc.edu/sswd/
+Students who successfully complete this course will be able to do the following at an acceptable level: Name and draw simple and more complex organic structures; Differentiate between isomer types (structural and stereo) and conformers; predict and name different stereoisomers; Describe and differentiate between various mechanisms, such as nucleophilic acyl addition versus substitution; differentiate between types of electrophilic aromatic substitution and nucleophilic aromatic substitution; Relate reaction mechanisms to intermediates, stereochemistry, and kinetics; predict reaction mechanism from experimentally related data and vice versa; Work with multistep reaction pathways; develop synthetic pathways to simple and more complex organic compounds; Use NMR, IR, UV, and mass spectrometry data to identify structures; predict the spectroscopic data from the structure; Predict both physical and chemical properties of ethers, aromatics, phenols, aldehydes, ketones, carboxylic acids, derivatives of carboxylic acid and amines; Predict the structure, regio-chemistry and stereochemistry of conjugated dienes reacting with dienophiles and various carbonyl and other condensation reactions; Identify and describe bio-molecules including carbohydrates, amino acids/proteins, and heterocyclic/nucleotide/nucleic acids